GuideUpdated March 26, 2026

 Invest in SEO over paid advertising

-SEO (search engine optimization) is the single highest-ROI marketing activity for therapists.
+SEO (search engine optimization) is often one of the strongest long-term marketing activities for therapists.
 When someone searches "anxiety therapist near me," appearing in those results brings you clients who are actively looking for help.
 Unlike paid ads where traffic stops when you stop paying, SEO compounds over time.
-See our complete SEO for Therapists guide for a step-by-step approach.
+See our complete SEO for Therapists guide for a step-by-step approach, or explore our done-for-you SEO services if you would rather focus on clients.

 4